-This urgent yet complex issue must be approached thoughtfully and strategically, because if U.S. oil production were to cease tomorrow, the country would likely suffer an economic collapse similar to that of Venezuela’s.
-Frankly, too many families’ (and Tribes’) have their safety being propped up by oil profits.
-So, a strategic plan to get from “here” to “there” is vital.
-Human rights are tied into this issue: if the U.S. is not producing domestically yet we continue to consume petroleum products at the rate we do now, we will continue funding Islamic states via purchasing every gallon of oil from OPEC.
+This urgent yet complex issue must be approached thoughtfully because if U.S. oil production were to cease tomorrow we would likely suffer an economic collapse similar to that of Venezuela’s.
+Because many families (and tribes) have their safety being propped up by oil profits, a strategic plan to get from “here” to “there” is vital.
+Human rights also tie into this issue: if the U.S. does not produce domestically yet we continue to consume petroleum products our current rate, we’ll continue funding Islamic states via purchasing every gallon of oil from OPEC.

 The Four-Part Plan